 Did you know a red mango cultivar dominates the international market?
 They are called Tommy Atkins mangoes, and it's valued for their long shelf-life, tolerance of handling, and transportation with little or no bruising or degradation.

-It is believed to have been grown from a Haden seed planted around 1922 on the property of Thomas H. Atkins.
+It is believed to have been grown from a Haden seed planted around 1922 on Thomas H. Atkins's property.
 This mango cultivar is generally not considered the best in sweetness and flavor, yet it is still highly sought after due to its impressive shelf life.
 This means it can handle being transported over long distances without bruising or degradation.

 One drawback with this particular cultivar is that some people consider it less sweet and flavorful than others.
 For example, Kent mangos are considered less fibrous and tastier by some individuals - so much so that they are sold at a premium price in France compared to Tommy Atkins.
 Loved for its orange yellow smooth flesh.